tabarra/txAdmin/docs/dev_notes.md

     - Allow for ban minutes
     - Add a "timeout" button that brings a prompt with 1/5/15/30 mins buttons
     - Add a checkbox to the kick modal to mark it as a punishment

-- [ ] Settings Page:
-    - [ ] bake in the defaults, so so SwitchText's don't show fale initial value
-    - [ ] check for pending changes on the navigate-away buttons
-    - [ ] use jsonForgivingParse for embed jsons and custom locale

 - [ ] custom login page
     - [ ] FxMonitor: